-1) What is the probability of getting a prime number when one die is rolled?
+- 1) What is the probability of getting an even number when one die is rolled?
 What's the probability of getting a square number?
-A perfect number/

-2) What is the probability of getting a seven when two dice are rolled?
+A prime number?
+A perfect number? - 2) What is the probability of getting a seven when two dice are rolled?
 A twelve?

-3) A penny and a nickel are tossed.
+Can you make a table and find the probabilities when two dice are rolled for all the numbers from two to twelve? - 3) A penny and a nickel are tossed.
 What's the probability that they both land heads?

-4) You flip a penny four times and get heads each time.
+What's the probability that you'll get one head and one tail? - 4) You flip a penny four times and get heads each time.
 What's the probability that the next toss will be heads?

-5) What's the probability that it will rain during the school day on an January day in Princeton?

-6) What's the probability that a PFS student will finish all of his or her lunch?

-7) The Three Cards.
+And what's the probability of getting four heads in a row? - 5) Let's say you toss five coins (or one coin five times).
+Can you list all the probabilities from no heads to five heads? - 6) What's the probability that a PFS student will finish all of his or her lunch? - 7) The Three Cards.
 You have three cards in a hat, one red on both sides, one white on both sides, one red on one side, white on the other.
 You draw one at random and look at only one side.
 It is red.
 What is the probability that the other side is red?
-Can you do this both mathematically and experimentally?

-8) The Fifty Balls.
+Can you do this both mathematically and experimentally? - 8) The Fifty Balls.
 There are 25 red balls and 25 white balls.
 You have to pick one blindfolded from one of two bowls.
 If you get a red one, you get a prize.
 You are allowed to decide how the balls are distributed among the two bowls, but you can't tell which bowl is which.
 How can you maximize your chances of winning?